typesAreSpaces/website/content/authors/jose/_index.md

 highlight_name: true
 ---

-I'm a Ph.D. student at the <a href="https://www.unm.edu/">University of New Mexico</a> in the <a href="https://www.cs.unm.edu/">Computer Science Department</a> advised by
+I'm a Ph.D. candidate at the <a href="https://www.unm.edu/">University of New Mexico</a> in the <a href="https://www.cs.unm.edu/">Computer Science Department</a> advised by
 <a href="https://www.cs.unm.edu/~kapur/">Prof. Deepak Kapur</a> working on formal methods
 and computer algebra.
 I'm interested in software verification, programming languages,